The Most Beautiful Christmas Tree Decorating Ideas

 However, I didn’t want to opt for traditional red and black; I wanted something different.
 When I saw the navy colored buffalo check, I knew right away that I needed it!

-Combining the checkered ribbon, with the rustic burlap ribbons, turquoise ornaments, and large white snowflakes created a look that I absolutely loved.
+Combining the checkered ribbon, with the rustic burlap ribbons, turquoise ornaments, pom-pom garland and large white snowflakes created a look that I absolutely loved.

 This tranquil and inviting farmhouse tree is perfect for the holiday season.
-Cotton, pinecones, a variety of white ornaments, and rustic ribbon with lace create a beautiful, serene tree.
-Liz at Love Grows Wild, really knew what she was doing when she came up with this Christmas tree decorating idea!
+Cotton, lamb’s ear, a variety of white ornaments, and rustic ribbon create a beautiful, serene tree.

-You’ll also notice that all of the packages are wrapped to match each other too.
+You’ll also notice that all of the wrapped gifts are made to match each other, too.
 That’s a small detail that adds to the charm of this cute Christmas tree idea.
-She also opted to add a large wicker basket to the base of the tree, which you know I love
+I also opted to add a large galvanized tree collar to the base of the tree, which you know I love

 Here’s another one of my favorite Christmas trees from years past.
 Country plaid adds just the right touch of red for that festive pop.
 There’s a reason it is always a popular choice for decorating with country style—it looks amazing.